Ferruccio Busoni

 A Master of Musical Synthesis

 Ferruccio Busoni was a master of musical synthesis who spent a lifetime seeking to penetrate the ultimate mystery of all music.
 He was born in Empoli, Italy and died in Berlin, Germany.
-Busoni is one of the more complicated, compelling, fascinating life stories that I've run across in recent years because of the richness of his many musical activities.
+Busoni is one of the more complicated, compelling and fascinating life stories that I've run across in recent years because of the richness of his many musical activities.

 Ferruccio Busoni,1890 at the age of 24

 He was always interested in, as he described, “looking ahead to music of the future,” to musical currents of the day.
 As an example, he was very interested in microtonal music.
-Busoni even went as far as creating his own keyboard instrument, his own harmonium, with steps and whole steps in thirds, instead of the traditional half-step note patterns that we're so accustomed to.
+Busoni even went as far as creating his own keyboard instrument, his own harmonium, with whole steps in thirds, instead of the traditional half-step note patterns that we're so accustomed to.

 By the time Busoni was a teenager, he had already created numerous compositions of his own.
-He saw himself throughout his lifetime primarily as a composer, although the rest of the world really viewed him primarily as a virtuoso and incredibly compelling and powerful pianist.
+He saw himself throughout his lifetime primarily as a composer, although the rest of the world really viewed him primarily as a virtuoso and an incredibly compelling and powerful pianist.

 Ferruccio Busoni, Vienna, 1877, age 11

-Busoni's mother, Anna Weiss, was a well-trained pianist, and most likely, musically and emotionally, was Busoni's rock when he grew up, and really set the stage in terms of Busoni's own love of the piano, and love of the literature for it as well.
-Busoni was a very well-read pianist. and apparently was utterly taken with the novel written in the early seventeenth century by Miguel de Cervantes, Don Quixote.
-And for whatever reason, Busoni really identified with the Don Quixote character, more or less the solitary figure out in the world on continuous quests and in a way from what I have learned that really Busoni's life in so many ways.
+Busoni's mother, Anna Weiss, was a well-trained pianist.
+She was, musically and emotionally, Busoni's rock when he grew up, and really set the stage in terms of Busoni's own love of the piano and love of the literature for it as well.
+Busoni was a very well-read youngster and apparently was utterly taken with the novel “Don Quixote”, written in the early seventeenth century by Miguel de Cervantes, .
+And apparently Busoni really identified with the Don Quixote character: The solitary figure out in the world on continuous quests that ultimately mirrored Busoni's life in so many ways.

 Ferruccio Busoni

-Lots of different musical forms, musical history, especially studying medieval and Renaissance music as source material.
-And so this was a very wide-ranging course of study that Busoni undertook.
-He was a teenager when he presented this program in March.
-Robert Schumann's Complete Piano Concerto, Beethoven's Sonata, and this sonata was to gain special significance for Busoni, and Busoni programmed it throughout the coming decades of his performing lifetime.
+A variety of musical forms were studied, as well as musical history.
+Medieval and Renaissance music was often used as source material.
+This was a very wide-ranging course of study that Busoni undertook, to put it lightly.
+Busoni was a teenager when he presented his graduation recital program in March of 1879.
+His program consisted of Robert Schumann's Complete Piano Concerto, Beethoven's Sonata Op.
+111, Busoni's own string quartet in C minor, his Prelude and Fugue and also a setting of Psalm for chorus and orchestra.
+Beethoven’s Op.
+111 was to gain special significance for Busoni and he programmed it throughout the coming decades of his performing lifetime

 “There is music everywhere and too much of it.
 The wars of the Wagnerians and anti-Wagnerians are not over yet.
-Brahms too has his party and the Slavs and Germans are continually fighting.
+Brahms, too, has his party and the Slavs and Germans are continually fighting.
 So the world goes on like cats and dogs, eternal unrest without which the world would not exist.”

 “I begin to realize that the ruin of the Viennese as regards their attitude to art comes from newspaper criticism.
 This systematic daily reading for decades of causeries on art, witty and superficial, short and all turning on an obvious catch word, has destroyed for the Viennese their own power of seeing and hearing, comparing and thinking with any seriousness.